Villeneuve-d'Ascq: Rugby

 The Stadium Nord hosted the quarter-final of Rugby World cup in 1991 New Zealand vs. Canada (36 000 spectators).
 It also hosted the semi-final of European Rugby Cup 2000-2001 Stade français vs. Munster.
 In 2005, Stadium Nord hosted matches from the under 17 y.o. rugby tournament.

 The Stadium Nord frequently hosts exhibition matches of the France rugby A team.

 Track and field

 The Stadium Nord hosts every year since 1988 an international meeting of track and field (formerly called meeting open Gaz de France, then Open du Nord and now meeting d'athlétisme Lille Métropole).
-The meeting is part of the national athletism league since 2007.
+The meeting is part of the national athleticism league since 2007.

 In Stadium Nord took place the Track and field European Cup in 1995 and the Disabled Track and field World Cup in 2002.

 Other sports

 Villeneuve d'Ascq has a famous basketball club, ESB Villeneuve-d'Ascq which plays in Ligue Féminine de Basketball.

 The city has also an american football club, Vikings de Villeneuve d'Ascq (Division 2) and a handball club, Hand Ball Club Villeneuve d'Ascq (HBCV) (Division 2).

 The cycling tournament Tour de France arrived in Villeneuve d'Ascq in 1988.
 Sportsmen who came from Villeneuve d'Ascq clubs include tennis players Sarah Pitkowski and Nathalie Dechy.